Fittoserve Group

 Chemically, allulose looks a lot like fructose which is naturally found in fruits.
 The main difference is that it is not absorbed into the body and does not contribute to calorie intake.

-When consumed in large quantities, allulose may cause some stomach discomfort, so keep that in mind.
+When consumed in large quantities, allulose may cause some stomach discomfort, so be mindful of this.

 I like using allulose when I am making a recipe that has a sauce, like my keto flan or the glaze for my keto ham recipe.
-It is less likely to crystallize, and it browns like real sugar.
+It is less likely to crystallize, and it browns like simple sugars.

 Erythritol